A Framework for the Construction of Generative Models for Mesoscale Structure in Multilayer Networks: The Louvain algorithm and its variants

+In this appendix, we describe the Louvain algorithm and variants of the Louvain algorithm that we use in the numerical experiments in \cref{sec:numerical_examples}.

-The Louvain algorithm \cite{Blondel2008} for maximizing (monolayer or multilayer) modularity proceeds in two phases, which are repeated iteratively.
+The Louvain algorithm \cite{Blondel2008} for maximizing (single-layer or multilayer) modularity proceeds in two phases, which are repeated iteratively.
 Starting from an initial partition, one considers the state nodes one by one (in some order) and places each state node in a set that results in the largest increase of modularity.
-(If there is no move that improves modularity, then a state node keeps the same assignment.)
+(If there is no move that improves modularity, a state node keeps the same assignment.)
 One repeats this first phase of the algorithm until reaching a local maximum.
-In the second phase of the Louvain algorithm, one obtains a new reduced modularity matrix by aggregating the sets of state nodes that one obtains after the convergence of the first phase.
-One then applies the algorithm's first phase to the new modularity matrix and iterates both phases until convergence to a local maximum.
-The two Louvain-like algorithms that we use in this section differ in how they select which moves to make.
+In the second phase of the Louvain algorithm, one obtains a new modularity matrix by aggregating the sets of state nodes that one obtains after the convergence of the first phase.
+One then applies the algorithm's first phase to the new modularity matrix and iterates both phases until one converges to a local maximum.
+The two Louvain-like algorithms that we use in \cref{sec:numerical_examples} differ in how they select which moves to make.
 The first is \textsc{GenLouvain}, which always chooses the move that maximally increases modularity; the second is \textsc{GenLouvainRand}, which chooses modularity-increasing moves at random, such that the probability of a particular move is proportional to the resulting increase in the quality function.
-(The latter is a variant of the algorithm \quoting{LouvainRand} in \cite{Bazzi2014}, which chooses modularity-increasing moves uniformly at random.)
+(The latter is a variant of the algorithm \quoting{LouvainRand} in \cite{Bazzi2014}; in that algorithm, one chooses modularity-increasing moves uniformly at random.)
+We use \todefine{reiteration} and \todefine{post-processing} to improve the output of \textsc{GenLouvainRand}.
+Reiteration entails taking an output partition of \textsc{GenLouvainRand} as an initial partition and reiterating the algorithm until the output partition no longer changes.
+Post-processing entails using the Hungarian algorithm~\cite{Kuhn1955} to optimize the \quoting{persistence}~\cite{Bazzi2014} (i.e., the number of interlayer edges for which both end points have the same community assignment) of each output partition without changing the induced partitions on each layer.
+All Louvain variants and related functionality are available at~\cite{genlouvain}.